shedprog/DesyTauAnalysesUL/Producer/README.md

 ```

 You will also have to setup [Rucio]() to access the miniAODs and run the NTuple production.
-Please add you CERN username in `Producer/test/setupRucio.sh` and then execute it with `bash setupRucio.sh`.
+Please add you CERN username in `Producer/test/setupRucio.sh` and then execute it with `source setupRucio.sh`.
+NOTE: do NOT set up your CMS environment before running `source setupRucio.sh`, the default python libraries of CMSSW are in conflict with the one used by Rucio.

 ## Running NTuple Production